-One of the particular aims of the patch walks was to identify ways of spending the money remaining in the 2011/12 ward budget.
+On particular aims of the patch walks was to identify ways of spending the money remaining in the 2011/12 ward budget.

 51. ANY OTHER BUSINESS

 The Chair agreed to accept a further item of business in relation to the future of the 55th Scout Hut on Nursery Road.